nabeky/a3_exile_lootbox/readme_en.txt

-You can specify a seperate class all together to have custom loadouts (As for AI skill settings, I'm having addon to reference what DMS specifies) If in case there are no structures within realms of specified spawn point, they will be randomly placed within the area If a player shoots against these AI, they will mark a general location of the player on the map (aka, GPS trap)
+You can specify a seperate class all together to have custom loadouts (As for AI skill settings, I'm having addon to reference what DMS specifies) If in case there are no structures within realms of specified spawn point, they will be randomly placed within the area If a player shoots at these AI, they will mark a general location of the player on the map (aka, GPS trap)
     Technical Background:
     AI strengh is set to random by DMS
     When a player is not near, the AI will use DMS AI Freeze function to reduce server load